-This crumb cake is ridiculously buttery and moist and a bit less dense than you may be accustomed to.
+My family loves a crumb cake, and it’s one of the things my mom makes really, really well.
+(Although she uses a box mix cheat!)
+My recipe is ridiculously buttery and moist and a bit less dense than you may be accustomed to.
 The crumb, in contrast, is crunchy and sweet.
 This recipe comes together pretty quickly and can feed a crowd.
+You may be tempted to use all milk or all buttermilk, but the combination is what makes this cake so darn good!!

 FOR THE CRUMB TOPPING: